 We know how it is.
 Sometimes you hate to share.
 Um, okay, a lot of times you hate to share.
 Especially when the thing in question is a bacon cheeseburger or a pizza or, even better, a bacon cheeseburger pizza.
 Which is exactly why we include an option for making several individual pizzas rather than a single communal pizza.
-Because sometimes a girl (or a guy) just needs something all to herself (or himself).
-We know you’ll understand.–Renee Schettler Rossi
+Because sometimes you just need something all to yourself.
+We know you’ll understand.–Renee Schettler

 LC Burger Toppings Note

 Bacon cheeseburger pizza.
 Because sometimes it’s just too difficult to choose between a bacon cheeseburger and a pizza.
 But knowing how particular some of you are about the toppings on your cheeseburger, we want to give you permission to toss on some tomato, lettuce, or additional cheese after you pull this pizza from the grill.
 We didn’t because we’re purists.
 But go on.
 Make it your own.

 - 1 tablespoon Worcestershire sauce

 - 1/2 teaspoon onion powder

 - 1/2 teaspoon kosher salt, plus more to taste

 - Pinch freshly ground black pepper, plus more to taste

 - 2 slices red onion, (about 1/2 inch [12-mm] thick), separated into rings